Anilkumar-Shrestha/robotframework-api-authenticationType/README.md

 >   *1.3 What is API?<a name="apiDefinition"><a/>*

 >   An API is a set of programming code that enables data transmission between one software product and another.
 It also contains the terms of this data exchange.
 >   In Simple term, an API is a messenger that takes requests and tells the system what you want to do and returns the response back to you.
+In short, an API defines how a client can load data from a server.

 ##### 2. Types of Authentications<a name="typesOfAuth">
 There are three most common method to perform authentication request with an API.